dongliang3571/Database-Notes/README.md

 A request by T2 for an X lock cannot be granted immediately.

 If a transaction T1 holds an exclusive (X) lock on row r, a request from some distinct transaction T2 for a lock of either type on r cannot be granted immediately.
 Instead, transaction T2 has to wait for transaction T1 to release its lock on row r.

+`SELECT ...
+LOCK IN SHARE MODE`

+Sets a shared mode lock on any rows that are read.
+Other sessions can read the rows, but cannot modify them until your transaction commits.
+If any of these rows were changed by another transaction that has not yet committed, your query waits until that transaction ends and then uses the latest values.

+`SELECT ...
+FOR UPDATE`

+For index records the search encounters, locks the rows and any associated index entries, the same as if you issued an UPDATE statement for those rows.
+Other transactions are blocked from updating those rows, from doing SELECT ...
+LOCK IN SHARE MODE, or from reading the data in certain transaction isolation levels.
+Consistent reads ignore any locks set on the records that exist in the read view.
+(Old versions of a record cannot be locked; they are reconstructed by applying undo logs on an in-memory copy of the record.)

 **What happens if two mySQL queries both try to lock the same row at the same time?**